mock-foundation/moc/README.md

 # Moc
-A (really) native macOS Telegram client.
+A (really) native and powerful macOS Telegram client, optimized for moderating large communities and for personal use.